ReJacket/Pianoverse-Effects/README.md

 Add simple atmospheric effects to Pianoverse — rain, stars, and subtle motion.

 ![Preview](assets/preview.gif)
  PSSSHHT!
-Click in "Pianoverse-atmosphere-fx.uxer.js" and just copy the cody to use it :)
+Click in "Pianoverse-atmosphere-fx.uxer.js" and just copy the code to use it :)
 ---

 ## ✨ Features